kittaneh/react-nestjs/README.md

 ## Prerequisite

-To run you have first to run make sure you cloned [backend](https://github.com/kittaneh/nestjs-gql-mongodb/) and then run the backend
+To run you have first to  make sure you cloned the [backend](https://github.com/kittaneh/nestjs-gql-mongodb/) and then run it using the below command

 ### `npm run start`